MediaComem/comem-webdev/subjects/angular/README.md

 ### Evolution of Angular

 Angular is one of the most popular client-side frameworks, and it is still evolving.
-[Angular 2][angular-2] has been released recently (June 2016) to take advantage of:
+Starting with version 2 of the framework (released in June 2016) you can take advantage of:

 * [TypeScript][typescript]: a superset of JavaScript with optional typing and the latest ECMAScript features
 * [Web components][web-components]: a way to create reusable user interface widgets

-This tutorial will cover Angular 1, but many concepts are useful to understand Angular 2 as well.